 One thing we all have in our buildings is mechanical rooms; spaces that fall under the domain of everyone's responsibility but inevitably end up being maintained by no one.
 It seems it's always easier to assume the next guy will clean up the mess, and before long you can't even see the floor in these rooms.
 To combat this, consider assigning ownership of each room to a member of your team.
 Literally put their name on the door, so that they and everyone else in the organization knows who owns that space.
 This simple technique can be very effective and has made a huge impact in my operations.
 The resultant sense of pride and ownership installed is palpable, and unlike many programs, this one can be virtually self-sustaining.
-A well timed public atta-boy for the engineer whose floor is painted and whose lights are all working can be all it takes to keep everyone motivated and keep your mechanical spaces looking their best.
+A well timed public atta-boy for the engineer whose floor is painted and more open discussion of ideas.
+And it's a lot of fun too!